 Students under the age of 18 will be treated in most respects no differently to students aged 18 and over.
-Each Institute will have nominated personal / year tutors who are responsible for the welfare of students.
-Institute management shall be responsible for ensuring that a personal / year tutor is in place to support any student under the age of 18 and that the appropriate Disclosure and Barring Service (DBS) checks have been carried out on the staff member/s concerned.
+Each Faculty will have nominated personal / year tutors who are responsible for the welfare of students.
+Faculty management shall be responsible for ensuring that a personal / year tutor is in place to support any student under the age of 18 and that the appropriate Disclosure and Barring Service (DBS) checks have been carried out.
 Appropriate arrangements for support are also expected for students under the age of 18 enrolled on short-term programmes at the University (e.g. summer courses, outreach activities etc.).

-The Registry is responsible for ensuring that the relevant Admissions Tutor, Director of Student Services, relevant Safeguarding Officers and Trinity Saint David Students' Union are informed of the registration of any students under the age of 18.
+The Registry is responsible for ensuring that the relevant Admissions Tutor, Director of Student Services and relevant Safeguarding Officers are informed of the registration of any students under the age of 18.